ismaelpamplona/isma.codes/posts/python_core_concepts.md

         self.connected = True
 ```

-**Tying to your article on OOP Design**

-Your **OOP Design** article emphasizes core principles—encapsulation, inheritance, SOLID, patterns—for robust design :contentReference[oaicite:0]{index=0}.
-While this section is language-specific, it shares the same foundational approach:

-- Keep state and behavior within well-defined classes (`User`, `Connection`).
-- Use class vs instance attributes deliberately to avoid unintended cross-instance behavior.
-- Construct objects cleanly—initializing only what’s needed right away.

-Later sections (inheritance, polymorphism, SOLID) can build on this—mirroring how your blog scales from basics to design principles.
-The goal is clarity first, then depth.

-> - Define classes using `__init__` for clean instantiation.
-> - Separate **class-level** and **instance-level** data.
-> - Keep constructors simple—focus on core initialization.
-> - Frame design in terms of maintainability and clarity, as in your OOP Design article.

-Would you like me to move on to **Inheritance, SOLID principles, or Design Patterns**, with similar clarity and tie-backs to your article?
-::contentReference[oaicite:1]{index=1}

-## Object-Oriented Programming

 ### Classes and Objects

 This section builds on the same principles you discussed in your [OOP Design article](https://isma.codes/blog/oop_design), but now applied directly to Python.